๐Ÿค”Cognitive Psychology

 Parallel Distributed Processing Model (PDP)

-• Simultaneous activation across interconnected nodes—no single location "holds" a memory; instead, patterns of activation across the network represent knowledge
+• Simultaneous activation across interconnected nodes.
+No single location "holds" a memory.
+Instead, patterns of activation across the network represent knowledge, similar to how no single neuron stores a concept.

-• Learning through weight adjustment—connections strengthen or weaken based on experience, mimicking synaptic plasticity
+• Learning through weight adjustment.
+Connections between nodes strengthen or weaken based on experience, mimicking synaptic plasticity.
+This is how the network "learns" over time.

-• Graceful degradation—partial damage doesn't destroy memories completely because information is distributed, explaining why brain injuries often cause partial rather than total memory loss
+• Graceful degradation.
+Partial damage doesn't destroy memories completely because information is distributed across many connections.
+This explains why brain injuries often cause partial rather than total memory loss.

-Compare: Atkinson-Shiffrin vs. PDP—the multi-store model treats memory as sequential and localized, while PDP treats it as parallel and distributed.
-PDP better explains phenomena like priming and implicit memory, where activation spreads through networks without conscious retrieval.
+Compare: Atkinson-Shiffrin vs. PDP: the multi-store model treats memory as sequential and localized in distinct stores, while PDP treats it as parallel and distributed across networks.
+PDP better explains phenomena like priming and implicit memory, where activation spreads through networks without conscious retrieval effort.

 Long-Term Memory Organization